The New Inn Hurstpierpoint

 On Sundays a traditional lunch is guaranteed and a big success; booking, especially on special occasions such s Mother’s day, is strongly advised.
 In the garden, there is also a wood-fired pizza oven which can be hired for private events but is also fired up regularly on the Inn’s pizza nights.

 There is a special children’s menu during the week, and on Sundays, children can have a smaller portion roast at half price.
 In keeping with the times and an influx of Brighton visitors, there is a weekly vegan menu which is specially prepared, rather than merely an option omitting elements of other mains.
 Vegetarian, gluten-free and dairy-free dishes are all marked on the menu.

-In 2019 The New Inn Hurst won “Best Wine” in the Star Pubs awards, due mainly to their commitment to local wines including Winston and Albourne Estates (you can read our interview with Alison Nightingale of Albourne Estate here).
+In 2019 The New Inn Hurst won “Best Wine” in the Star Pubs awards, due mainly to their commitment to local wines including Winston and Albourne Estates (read our interview with Alison Nightingale of Albourne Estate).
 The New Inn has a monthly “Taste of” evening with a special menu that explored global cuisines and wine pairing.